Which Exfoliator Is Best For Acne Prone Skin?

 Second, you want an exfoliator that is mild and gentle enough not to irritate your skin.
 And lastly, you want an exfoliator that is oil-free so it won’t further contribute to breakouts.
 With these criteria in mind, we’ve rounded up a few of our favorite exfoliators for acne-prone skin.

-Our-top pick is the Neutrogena Oil-Free Acne Wash Pink Grapefruit Facial Cleanser.
+Our top pick is the Neutrogena Oil-Free Acne Wash Pink Grapefruit Facial Cleanser.
 This cleanser contains salicylic acid as its active ingredient, which helps to unclog pores and prevent future breakouts.
 The grapefruit scent is also refreshing and uplifting – perfect for starting your day.

 Best Homemade Exfoliator for Acne-Prone Skin